TheMetalHead/moOde-CD-Rip-and-Play/README.md

 # Installation:

-There is an bash script called 'Install-cd-rip.sh' that checks for and installs the required programs and creates the required links for moOde.
+There is a bash script called 'Install-cd-rip.sh' that checks for and installs the required programs and creates the required links for moOde.

 The required programs are: